University of Guelph Arboretum: Native Trees of Ontario

 The current Native Trees of Ontario Collection was originally based on a list of some 85 species native to the three forest regions of Ontario; the northern Boreal Forest, the Great lakes - St. Lawrence Forest (in which the Arboretum is found), and the Southern Deciduous Forest.
 The native species in the collection are those found historically in this region before the arrival of European settlers.
 Additionally, the collection contains some naturalized trees species that were brought from Europe and Asia by settlers and have invaded natural areas so as to now be found in many parts of the province.
 The original list was enhanced to include all species covered by the Tree Atlas project, and now includes 4 native woody plant species discovered in the last 30 years, as well as more than 35 exotic woody plant species naturalized in Ontario.
 A round trail winds around the perimeter of the collection, situated near the intersection of the World of Trees collection and the cultural gardens.

 Rosaceae Collection

 The Rosaceae collection represents a large family that spans from roses to crab apples to service berries.
 This collection includes the Frances Ball Rose Collection.
-This section of the grounds will be undergoing a multi-year renewal beginning in 2022.
+This section of the ground began a multi-year renewal in 2022.